EricssonResearch/Blind-Cache-Drafts/draft-eriksson-http-resource-map.md

 There are currently no actions for IANA.

+--- back

-# Appendix Example Basic JSON format for Resource Map
+# Example Basic JSON Format for Resource Map

 The example below outlines an example of a JSON format containing two resource map entries.